bwh1270/allrecipes-scraper/README.md

 This code cand be classified into two modules.
 The Fisrt module is crawling which is about finding URLs on the web.
 The second module is scraping which is about extracting the data of recipe from one or more websites.
 This code is tested in Linux 16.04 LTS, Window10, and Window11.
 But, it will work in other environments.

-Just follow the install part!
+Just follow the installation part!